AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/analytics.md

 ![trackAction Result in Debugger](images/ios/swift/mobile-analytics-trackActionResult1.png)

 Nice work!
-You have completed the Analytics section.
+You have completed the Analytics lesson.
 Of course, there are many other things that you can do to enhance our Analytics implementation, but hopefully this has given you some of the core skills you will need to tackle the rest of your needs.

-### Additional Benefits of trackState and trackAction
+## Additional Benefits of trackState and trackAction

 In these last exercises, you were able to send data from the app into Adobe Analytics by using the trackState and trackAction APIs.
 Because the Experience Platform SDK is rooted in Launch, there are many more things that you can do in the Launch interface leveraging the code you just added.

-In Launch you are able to create Rules triggered by the trackState and trackAction APIs, and have them trigger additional actions, like executing URLs to other Adobe solutions or external partners.
+In Launch you are able to create Rules triggered by the trackState and trackAction APIs, and have them execute additional actions, such as making requests to other Adobe solutions or external partners.

 [Next "Add Adobe Audience Manager" >](audience-manager.md)